google-research-datasets/ccpe/README.md

+# CCPE-M: Coached Conversational Preference Elicitation dataset for Movies

-# COPYRIGHT NOTICE
+## COPYRIGHT NOTICE

 This is the work of Filip Radlinski, Krisztian Balog, Bill Byrne and Karthik Krishnamoorthi from Google LLC, made available under the Creative Commons Attribution 4.0 License.
 A full copy of the license can be found at https://creativecommons.org/licenses/by/4.0/

-# DATA COLLECTION METHODOLOGY
+## DATA COLLECTION METHODOLOGY

 This corpus consists of dialogues between two paid crowd-workers using a Wizard-of-Oz methodology.
 One worker plays the role of an "assistant", while the other plays the role of a "user".
 The "assistant" is tasked with eliciting the "user" preferences about movies following a Coached Conversational Preference Elicitation (CCPE) methodology.
 In particular, the assistant is required to ask questions designed so as to minimize the bias in the terminology the "user" employs to convey his or her preferences, and obtain these in as natural language as possible.
 Each dialog is annotated with entity mentions, preferences expressed about entities, descriptions of entities provided, and other statements of entities (see ontology below).